yajra/laravel-datatables-docs/upgrade.md

 - php artisan vendor:publish --tag=datatables-buttons --force

 ### XSS Protection
-All columns are now escaped by default to protect us XSS attack.
+All columns are now escaped by default to protect us from XSS attack.
 To allow columns to have an html content, use `rawColumns` api.

 ```php
 Datatables::of(User::query())